JollyShmo/CSV_Import_Blender/README.md

 # CSV Mesh Importer Blender Addon

-This Blender addon allows you to import points from a CSV file and create a mesh with connected edges.
-It's particularly useful for visualizing 3D point data captured using tools like 'RenderDoc' to export the cvs file.
+This Blender addon allows you to import points from a CSV file and create a mesh with connected edges or faces.
+It's particularly useful for visualizing 3D point data captured using tools like 'RenderDoc' to export the CSV file.

-!
-At the moment it just creates edges not faces, you will need to select everything and fill in the faces manually.
-This is a pet projected made by myself to better understand 3d game development.
-Let me know with any questions, updates, or issue.
+**Note:** This addon now supports both edge and face connections.
+You can choose between the two connection methods during import.
+The addon also provides an option to automatically clean up lines that are only connected to points without faces attached.

 ## Features
 - Import vertex points from a CSV file.
-- Create a mesh with connected edges based on the imported points.
+- Create a mesh with connected edges or faces based on the imported points.
 - Automatically remove duplicate vertices.
+- Optionally clean up lines connected to points without faces attached.
 - Provides a simple way to visualize point data in Blender's 3D view.

 ## Usage
-1. Download by clicking `Code <>` > `Download Zip`.
+1. Download the addon by clicking `Code <>` > `Download Zip`.
 2. In Blender, open the 'Edit' menu, select 'Preferences', and navigate to the 'Add-ons' section.
-3. Click the 'Install' button and choose the `CSV_Import_Blender-main.zip` file.
+3. Click the 'Install' button and choose the downloaded `CSV_Import_Blender-main.zip` file.
 4. Enable the addon by checking the corresponding checkbox.
 5. Now, you can import CSV files containing vertex data by going to 'File > Import' and selecting 'CSV Mesh (.csv)'.

+## Options
+- **Connection Method:** Choose between connecting vertices with edges or faces.
+- **Scale Factor:** Scale the imported mesh.
+- **Cleanup Lines:** If enabled, automatically clean up lines connected to points without faces.

 ## Credits
 - Author: Jolly Joe
-- Stable Version: 1.5
+- Stable Version: 2.0
 - Blender Compatibility: 2.93 or later
 - Category: Import-Export

-Please note that this addon creates a mesh with connected edges based on the imported points.
+Please note that this addon creates a mesh with connected edges or faces based on the imported points.
 It's important to review the results and refine the mesh as needed after import.
 For more information, visit [Blender](https://www.blender.org) and [RenderDoc](https://renderdoc.org/).